Computations by fly-automata beyond monadic second-order logic: Appendix

-\textbf{Proof} : (1) We have already observed after Definition 7 that the set of good terms is P-FA recognizable.\ By Proposition 8(2) of [BCID] the set of terms that are not irredundant can be recognized by a nondeterministic FA whose states on a term $t$ are pairs of port labels in $\mu(t)$ and nondeterminism degree is at most $\ |\mu(t)|^{2}$, hence $\mathrm{poly}(\Vert t\Vert)$.\ By determinizing it and taking the complement, we get a P-FA $\mathcal{A}$ that recognizes the set of irredundant terms.\ By taking the product of $\mathcal{A}$ with the one recognizing good terms, we get a P-FA (by Proposition 15) that recognizes the good and irredundant terms.\
+\textbf{Proof}: (1) We have observed after Definition 7 that the set of good terms is P-FA recognizable.\ By Proposition 8(2) of \cite{BCID} the set of terms that are not irredundant is accepted by a nondeterministic FA\footnote{This FA\ guesses a pair of occurrences of edge addition operations showing that the considered term is not irredundant.} whose states on a term $t$ are pairs of port labels in $\mu(t)$ and nondeterminism degree is at most $\ |\mu(t)|^{2}$, hence $\mathrm{poly}(\Vert t\Vert)$.\ By determinizing it and exchanging accepting states and nonaccepting ones, we get a P-FA $\mathcal{A}$ that recognizes the set of irredundant terms.\ By taking the product of $\mathcal{A}$ with the FA recognizing good terms, we get a P-FA (by Proposition 15) that recognizes the good and irredundant terms.\